entropic-dev/entropic/PROBLEM.md

   - [Just Build the Damn Registry From Scratch Again, But Differently This Time, and Also Write a CLI](#just-build-the-damn-registry-from-scratch-again-but-differently-this-time-and-also-write-a-cli)
 ## Some background (star wars title scroll):

-People love downloading JavaScript (R) packages.
-JavaScript (R) packages depend on many other JavaScript (R) packages, forming a dependency graph.
-People want to find JavaScript (R) packages using a centralized store, download an entire dependency graph, and then unpack those packages on disk, on demand, in such a way that popular JavaScript (R) runtimes like Node.JS (TM) can execute them.
+People love downloading JavaScript (TM) packages.
+JavaScript (TM) packages depend on many other JavaScript (TM) packages, forming a dependency graph.
+People want to find JavaScript (TM) packages using a centralized store, download an entire dependency graph, and then unpack those packages on disk, on demand, in such a way that popular JavaScript (TM) runtimes like Node.JS (TM) can execute them.
 We will call this group of people **"INSTALLERS."**

-Some subset of people enjoy this experience so much that they may feel compelled to write new JavaScript (R) packages and publish them for others to find.
+Some subset of people enjoy this experience so much that they may feel compelled to write new JavaScript (TM) packages and publish them for others to find.
 They will want to manage publish access to these packages, distributing the responsibility amongst their team.
 They want to provide identity assurances about these packages: they want to be able to enable two factor auth, require